seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 to observe the trigger, and `main.yml`'s `push` filter is unreachable from any `claude/**` push — so the coupling is carried by the Russian comment beside the list and nowhere else.

+**`analyst/owner.json` is the owner's channel into the engine, and it exists because the Boss does not talk to the engine.** He addresses the Architect; the role table forbids making him relay a technical fact between the two systems.
+Methodology §11 nevertheless declared a position «on «вошёл в SOL ЛОНГ»» — a clause inherited from the chat-era engine, where such a sentence could actually be said. **With no channel, the relay was the only route the information had, and the Architect took it**, telling the Boss to inform the engine himself.
+A rule with no mechanism behind it is broken by whoever needs the information to move.
+The file is written by the Architect, uploaded by the Boss on the single existing channel, read at gate step 3 and never written by the engine (§13): an input a system can edit has stopped being an input.
+Its two arrays have opposite standing — `positions` are the owner's own facts and are taken as given, `vectors` are hypotheses with no authority at all, resolved against a primary or reported unresolved, because an owner's assertion is not a source (inv.
+39) and the place that rule must hold hardest is the place it is least comfortable.

 **Two states are permanent and different.** `analyst/state.json` is the working set — one copy, replaced every run, carrying only what is currently true. `analyst/log/**`